-Don’t get me wrong, I love getting my mendhi done – for the first 2 days.
-But then it starts to where off and your hands look as if they have some sort of disease to them.
-Sadly if you are one of those brown girls that has a wedding every weekend, you will be attending weddings with faded henna – quite the ‘no-no’ for many in the community.
+Don’t get me wrong, I love getting my mendhi done – for the first two days.
+Then it starts to wear off and your hands look as if they have some sort of disease.
+Sadly, if you are one of those brown girls that has a wedding every weekend, you will be attending weddings with faded henna – quite the ‘no-no’ for many in the community.

-As fun as these events are, there are some common practices that I have found have become not so common.
-Here is a list of your top 5 things you should and shouldn’t do at a mendhi Party:
+As fun as these events are, there are some common practices that I have found that aren’t in your best interest.
+Here is a list of your top five things you should and shouldn’t do at a Mendhi Party:

-1.)
-THE BRIDE COMES FIRST!
-I started off simple.
-This is quite standard I would think all across the board.
-While everyone understands that the bride comes first, I can’t tell you how many times I have seen family members of the bride interject to ask questions about their mendhi.
-Sorry folks but let the mendhi artist and bride have their 2.5 hours in peace!
+This is quite standard, I would think, all across the board.
+While everyone understands that the bride comes first, I can’t tell you how many times I have seen family members of the bride interject to ask questions about their own mendhi.
+Sorry folks, but let the mendhi artist and bride have their 2.5 hours in peace!

-4.)
-LESS IS MORE!
-I am sure all you ladies are like me in the sense that when one of your friends gets married, they all want to get married.
-So in a wedding season you have numerous brides and I can’t count how many times upcoming brides will ask for trial runs at someone else’ wedding.
+I am sure all you ladies are like me in the sense that when one of your friends gets married, they all end up getting married.
+So during a wedding season of numerous brides, and I can’t count how many times this happens, upcoming brides will ask for trial runs at someone else’ wedding.
 WRONG – JUST WRONG!

-6.)
-BRING MONEY!
 This is definitely new to me, and I am guilty of not coming prepared.
-However our world is more and more budget conscience then it once was, and in an attempt to save money at these big weddings – sometimes the mendhi comes at a price.
+However, our world is becoming more and more budget conscience then it once was.
+In an attempt to save money at these big weddings – sometimes the mendhi comes at a price.
 Typically $5 per hand or per side, so $10 should have you covered.
 If the event is paid for, please keep in mind that the bride does have to pay the same rate.
-So don’t go crazy and get both hands / both sides done.
+So be considerate.

 This all may seem harsh, but I am sure I am not the only one that has experienced the above mentioned and many of you probably have much to add!
 If your one of the many that is guilty of the above – no problem.
 Just remember this list the next time you attend a party – and you will go far!
 Happy Henna Parties Ladies!